Back and Middle-Office Services

 Our back-office and middle-office operations permits private equity fund managers to concentrate on the fund’s core operations, minimize administrative costs, and ensure data integrity.
 Our services represent variable costs to the fund that can easily increase with demand or decrease during off-peak times.

 Transferring responsibility for these activities to an independent third party reassures limited partners that they are receiving timely and accurate information.
 Administrative resources at the fund level are freed up, permitting managers to focus on scouting, screening, and harvesting deals.
 Costs to the PE firm are further decreased, as these operations are typically borne by the PE fund, not the general partners.
-Often, these services are priced at a fraction of a full-time equivalent (FTE) employee.

 - Permit fund managers to focus on core operations